owulveryck/blog/content/post/onnx-go-in-april-2019.md

 So onnx-go is becoming a product and the vision statement is:

 > For the Go developer
-> who needs to add a machine learning capability to its code
+> who needs to add a machine learning capability to his/her code
 > `onnx-go` is a package
 > that facilitates the use of neural network models (software 2.0)
 > and unlike any other computation library,